-This document aims to provide you with an introduction to our routines, our approach to supporting your child's learning and development and how we aim to work together with you to best meet your child's individual needs.
-This should be read alongside all the other information on our website for a full description of our pre-school.
+This guide aims to provide you with an introduction to our routines, our approach to supporting your child's learning and development and how we aim to work together with you to best meet your child's individual needs.
+This should be read alongside all the other information on our website (www.littledovescp.org.uk) for a full description of our pre-school.